 College Selection Criteria

-Consider the following when looking for an audio engineering school:
+Prospective students should consider the following factors when looking for an audio engineering school:

-- Determine whether to focus more on the engineering or the music component of this degree; different programs are offered through different departments and have varying core requirements which point to a focus in either music or engineering.
+- Determine where you want to focus your degree.
+Students can choose to focus more on the engineering side of this career or emphasize the music component of this type of degree.
+Different programs are offered through different departments and have varying core requirements, which point to a focus in either music or engineering.

 - Choose a school which has ample internship opportunities with recording companies, allowing students to gain valuable real-world experience.